-For the first half of 2017 SATAC provides an Equity Scholarships application service on behalf of the University of Adelaide and the University of South Australia.
+For the second half of 2017 SATAC provides an Equity Scholarships application service on behalf of the University of South Australia.
 By submitting one free application through SATAC you will be considered for all Institution Equity Scholarships offered.

-Details about the scholarships on offer can be found in the fact sheets below.
+Details on the scholarship on offer can be found in the fact sheet below.

 University of South Australia

 The Australian Taxation Office's website provides information regarding scholarships and tax, including a tool to help you check whether your scholarship is tax exempt.